capsulescodes/flint/README.md

 It will do multiple things :

 - Create the .flint directory on your project's root if not present
-- Create the flint.config.json on your project's root
+- Create the flint.config.json on your project's root if not present
 - Write the Flint git wrapper in your shell's RC file if not present

 <br>